Lists

 Use lists to make blocks of text easier to read, and to break information into manageable chunks.

-Open this Unordered list with bullets in a new tab
+Open this Unordered list with markers in a new tab

 HTML: